enlacee/startwar-serverless/README.md

 ## Others

-If you need use POSTMAN for create more elemenst use our collection. it was created in: `README/POSTMAN/` directory
+If you need use POSTMAN for create more elemenst use our collection. it was created in: `README/POSTMAN/` directory [download here](README/POSTMAN/startwar-serverless.postman_collection.json)

 ## Img reference